PayString/rfcs/src/spec/payid-protocol.md

        required addressDetailsType addressDetails
       }

-   * paymentNetwork: The value of payment-network as specified in the client request's `Accept` header
+   * paymentNetwork: The value of `paymentNetwork` as specified in the client request's `Accept` header
-   * environment: The value of environment as specified in the client request's `Accept` header
+   * environment: The value of `environment` as specified in the client request's `Accept` header
    * addressDetailsType: The value of `addressDetailsType` is one of the following strings.
        * CryptoAddressDetails
-       * ACHAddressDetails
+       * FiatAddressDetails
-   * addressDetails: The value of `addressDetails` is the address information necessary to send payment on a specific payment-network and environment.
+   * addressDetails: The value of `addressDetails` is the address information necessary to send payment on a specific paymentNetwork and environment.

   The `addresses` field MUST be present in the response.